Farming

 Land prices

-Land can make up the largest part of a farm's value.
+Land can represent the most significant portion of a farm's value.
 Land prices vary greatly depending on the region and the type of crop.

 Average prices by region